Japan scholar and translator Donald Keene has died at 96

-Donald Keene, a giant in the field of Japanese literature and translation, has died at the age of 96.
+Donald Keene, a longtime Columbia University professor who was a giant in the field of Japanese literature and translation, died Sunday in Tokyo, the city that he had made his home.
+He was 96.

-His death was confirmed by Akira Someya, secretary general of the Donald Keene Center Kashiwazaki in Japan.
+His death was confirmed by Akira Someya, secretary general of the Donald Keene Center Kashiwazaki in Japan's Niigata prefecture.
+Someya said the cause of death was heart failure.

-Someya said that Keene died Sunday morning of heart failure at a Tokyo hospital.

 Sign Up and Save